n8many/StrangerSweaters/README.md

 * Power for LEDS is drawn directly from USB

 * LED signal pin is 12 (connected through Logic Level Converter)

+* LEDs are connected in reverse alphabetical order (where Z is connected first to the Arduino)